 In this tutorial, you'll learn how to turn a simple Excel spreadsheet into an app.
 With the Open as App Wizard, you'll be able to turn the mass of calculations in your business into native apps.
-These can be simple calculators or complex offer calculations that you have (so far) done with Excel.
-Of course, the logic from the Excel file remains in the app and can be extended with additional functions.
+These can be simple calculators or complex offer calculations that you have (so far) done with Excel or Google Sheets.
+Of course, the logic from the Spreadsheet remains in the app and can be extended with additional functions.

-How to build a calculation app for iOS, Android, and Windows in just 1 minute?
-Watch and learn in this short video:
+How to build a calculation app for iOS, Android, and Windows in just a few minutes?
+Watch and learn in this tutorial:

 App creation takes place in the web browser.
 Launch the free app creator by clicking on the "Create Your First App" button on our home page. www.openasapp.com or directly here: